Hardo Saran: Demography

 As of 2011, the village has a total number of 82 houses and a population of 368 of which 188 are males while 180 are females according to the report published by Census India in 2011.
-The literacy rate of the village is 77.91%, highest than the state average of 75.84%.
+The literacy rate of the village is 77.91%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 42 which is 11.41% of total population of the village, and child sex ratio is approximately 826 lower than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 8.15% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 106 people were engaged in work activities out of the total population of the village which includes 96 males and 10 females.
 According to census survey report 2011, 88.68% workers describe their work as main work and 11.32% workers are involved in marginal activity providing the livelihood for less than 6 months.